-44. Cap.-Cap, Forage, universal (Army) pattern.
-Blue Cloth, with black mohair band.
-The two small buttons to be plain nickel silver.
-The badge to be worn in front on the mohair band to consist of a nickel silver laurel wreath surrounding a globe in nickel silver.
+36. Cap.-Cap, Forage, universal (Army) pattern.
+Blue Cloth, with black mohair band, with silver cord welt round the crown.
+The two small buttons to be plain black horn.
+The badge to be worn in front on the mohair band to consist of a nickel silver laurel wreath surrounding globe in nickel silver.

-45. Frock, Serge.-As described in paragraph 10, with the following exceptions:-The buttons to be of the nickel silver R.M.
+37. Frock, Serge.-As described in paragraph 10, with the following exceptions:-The buttons to be of the black R.M.
 Police pattern.
 Nickel silver letters "R.M.P." on shoulder straps.
-Collar badge to be a nickel silver globe and laurel.
-Badges of rank-Chief Inspector, Crown; Sub-Divisional Inspector, two Stars-in silver embroidery on shoulder straps.
+Collar badge to be nickel silver globe and laurel.
+Badge of rank (Crown) in silver embroidery.
 No brass waist hooks.

-46. Trousers.-Plain blue serge, no waists or stripes.
+38. Trousers.-Plain blue serge, no welts or stripes.

-47. Greatcoat.-As described in paragraph 15, but of blue cloth, with buttons and badges as for serge frock.
+39. Greatcoat.-As described in paragraph 15, but of blue cloth, with buttons and badges as for serge frock.

-48. Waterproof Coat.-As described in paragraph 19, but of blue gabardine.
+40. Waterproof Coat.-As described in paragraph 19, but of blue gabardine.
 Badges of rank in bronze.
 A black oilskin coat may be worn if desired.

-49. Sword Belt.-Not worn.
+41. Sword Belt.-Not worn.

-50. Armlet.-Not worn.
+42. Armlet.-Not worn.